How New York Lawyers Handle Uninsured Car Accident Claims

 • Blaming You for the Crash: They’ll argue you were partially at fault, even if there’s no evidence.

-• Delaying Payouts: Using prolonged investigations and being non-responsive to status inquiries, designed to pressure victims into settling for less.
+• Delaying Payouts: Using prolonged investigations to pressure victims into settling for less.

 • Lowball Settlements: Offering far less than the claim’s actual value.